-Sam Robbins is a New England-based singer songwriter whose smooth, soulful and intriguing vocals evoke thoughts of artists far beyond his 22 years.
+Sam Robbins is a Nashville-based singer songwriter whose smooth, soulful and intriguing vocals evoke thoughts of artists far beyond his 22 years.
 Reminiscent of classic singer songwriters like James Taylor and John Denver, his songs effortlessly blend pop melodies and folk philosophies coupled with stunning guitar work.

 A multi-instrumentalist from a young age, Sam began learning drums and piano, falling in love with guitar at age 13.
 He then started writing original music, recording his first EP during his sophomore year of high school, while playing open mics in his hometown of Portsmouth, NH.

 Over the past 4 years, Sam has performed over 700 shows across New England.
 These have included dive bars, biker bars, weddings, proposals, frat parties, house concerts, and everything in between.
 Since these humble beginnings, Sam has risen in the New England scene to play large rooms such as the Music Hall in Portsmouth, NH, Boston City Winery, Blue Ocean Music Hall, The Red Room, Tupelo Music Hall, One Longfellow Square and many other large venues as part of benefit shows and opening for national acts.
 Following the release of his single "Addicted" in early January, Sam headlined a sold out show at the 200 seat 3S Artspace in Portsmouth, NH.